DavidTongxx/628_p1_Share/README.md

 Our presentation will have 3 parts
 Use R Presentation
-(Alex: format of repesentation is very similar to R markdown you can insert R codes through each chunk let me know if it doesn't work)
+(Alex: "Rpres" is very similar to R markdown you can insert R codes through each chunk let me know if it doesn't work)

 Dataset:
 1)PM 2.5